 The widespread use of PFAS and their versatile adaptability to various environments means humans are regularly exposed to forever chemicals in numerous ways.
 The majority of known exposure is low, however, as they accumulate in the body over time, the risk for illness increases with each exposure.
 Some of the more common forms of exposure include:

-Tracking and assessing how PFAS exposures occur and affect health is difficult given the extensive number of PFAS, each with varying levels of toxicity and effects, along with the many forms and levels of exposure occurring during different life stages.
+Tracking and assessing how exposures occurs and affect health is difficult given the extensive number of PFAS, each with varying levels of toxicity and effects, along with the many forms and levels of exposure occurring during different life stages.

 The longevity of forever chemicals, their ability to accumulate over time in the body, and their interaction with other substances creates the potential for health risks, such as: